Laurence Bradford Dakin

-Laurence Bradford Dakin (1904–1972) was a writer and poet born in Sandy Cove, Nova Scotia and lived throughout Europe, eventually moving to Laguna Hills, California where he died.
+Laurence Bradford Dakin (1904–1972) was a writer and poet born in Sandy Cove, Nova Scotia, and lived throughout Europe, eventually moving to Laguna Hills, California, where he died.
 His best known work was Marco Polo: A Drama in Four Acts (1946), which reportedly sold over 30,000 copies in the United States and was hailed by John Masefield as the "work of a genius."
 Dakin was published by Obelisk Press.

-Dakin was published by Obelisk Press, a Paris-based avant-garde publisher famous for championing literary modernism and challenging censorship in the mid-20th century.

-In addition to Marco Polo, Dakin authored at least one other work, The House of Orseoli, published in 1952 by Famouth Publishing House.
-While this title is less widely known and appears primarily through antiquarian listings, its existence broadens Dakin’s catalog.

-His wife was watercolor painter Ilene Dakin (née Stitchbury).
+His wife was watercolour painter Ilene Dakin (née Stitchbury).
 He had a son, Marco Dakin, and a grandchild, Anders Dakin.
-Anders Dakin followed his grandad's legacy by being a well known figure in blockchain space.

-Dakin is referenced in two notable biographical sources:

-At the Sign of the Hand and Pen (p.
-42), which includes a brief profile of his life and work.

-Nova Scotians at Home and Abroad: Biographical Sketches of Over Six Hundred Native-Born Nova Scotians (p.
-128), affirming his origin from Sandy Cove and marking his place among Nova Scotian cultural figures.